Harris Manchester College, Oxford: Buildings

 The main quad was designed by architect Thomas Worthington, and built between 1889 and 1893.
 It houses the Tate Library and the chapel.
+The chapel contains stained-glass windows by the Pre-Raphaelite artists Sir Edward Burne-Jones and William Morris, as well as an organ painted by Morris and Co.

 The Arlosh hall, designed by Percy Worthington, was added in 1913.
-The college also has several newer buildings to the West of the main quad.
 In 2013–2014 the Siew-Sngiem Clock Tower & Sukum Navapan Gate were added to the Arlosh quad.
 The inscription on the tower "It is later than you think, but it is never too late", refers to the role of the college in educating mature students.

-In 2018 a new building named Maevadi Hall was completed after two years of construction.
-It is situated to the west of the Arlosh Hall and contains a conference room, student accommodation and a student social area.